ricky-wong/micromatch/README.md

 ### [.capture](index.js#L366)

-Returns an array of matches captured by `pattern` in `string, or`null` if the pattern did not match.
+Returns an array of matches captured by `pattern` in `string`, or `null` if the pattern did not match.

 **Params**